thekevinscott/thekevinscott/content/articles/2017/tabbing-through-input-fields/index.md

 url: "/tabbing-through-input-fields/"
 tags: ["react native", "tabbing"]
 title: "Tabbing Through Input Fields"
+summary: "On the web, it’s common to tab through forms, an intuitive and UX-friendly pattern.
+With React Native, you need to implement this functionality yourself."
 ---

 On the web, it’s common to tab through forms, an intuitive and [UX-friendly pattern](https://www.nngroup.com/articles/web-form-design/).
 You get this out of the box with web forms, but when building apps with React Native, you need to implement this functionality yourself.
 Fortunately, it’s a cinch to set up.

 ## Native Form UX vs. Web Form UX